roshhi/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-A-Sketch
-It is a coloring board on the computer.
-When you move your mouse, it draws!
+So as you know im diving deep in JS so instead of just following tutorials, i decided make this from scratch to get a really good grip on JS.
+(Thanks to TheOdinProject)
-You can even make it rainbow or erase with a click.
-Want to start over?
+Its basically a coloring board where when you move your mouse, it draws!

-Just press the reset button and surprise — clean again!
+Wish me LUCK to complete the whole OdinProject :)